Athwale/Archery-clock/README.md

 # Archery-clock
-Controller program for archery clock.
+Controller program for archery clock used by www.patriotbrno.cz